romaindudek/python-batch-audio-converter/README.md

       -h, --help     show this help
       source         source directory
-      encodage       file type to convert to (mp3 by default)
+      encodage       file type to convert to (optional, mp3 by default)